How to Make Penicillin at Home (Just in Case SHTF)

 Does NOT Work:

 • Drinking Mold Tea: The penicillin derived directly from mold is very sensitive to stomach acid.
-If you drink it as penicillin tea, it will be destroyed before it makes it to your bloodstream.
+If you drink it as penicillin tea, it will be destroyed before it enters your bloodstream.
 The only way to make this penicillin work is to inject it (not recommended!).

 To get the benefits of penicillin from mold, it has to be further cultured.